candy-kingdom/mints/README.md

 pushing
 ```

-Note: it's possible to have a deeper hierarchies of subcommands.
+Note: it's possible to have deeper hierarchies of subcommands.
-For example, the `dotnet` CLI tool could be called as [`dotnet tool install ...`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-tool-install).
+For example, the `dotnet` CLI tool allows [`dotnet tool install {x}`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-tool-install) syntax.

-To mimic that in {Name}, the following structure should be used:
+This could be implemented in {Name} in a natural way:
 ```py
 # dotnet.py